Drone Camp: July 15-20, 2018

 Rising 8th – 10th grade

-Drone Camp is a week-long camp for rising 8th-10th grade students interested in learning about the world of quadcopters, drones, and UAVs.
-Participants will learn about the basics of flight, the anatomy of a drone, different uses of drones in research and industry, as well learn how to program and pilot their drone to fly through an obstacle course designed by the participants.
+Drone Camp is a week-long camp for rising 8th – 10th grade students interested in learning about the world of quadcopters, drones, and UAVs.
+Participants will learn about the basics of flight, the anatomy of a drone, different uses of drones in research and industry, as well as learn how to program and pilot their drone to fly through an obstacle course designed by the participants.
+Each camper will go home with their very own drone!

 The focus of the camp is to introduce the world of drones through the lens of an engineer or scientist in a fun, engaging, and collaborative environment.
 Drone Camp is hosted by the Southeastern Center of Robotics Education, housed in the COSAM Outreach department, in collaboration with the Auburn Aviation Center, the Auburn Airport, the Samuel Ginn College of Engineering, and Alabama 4-H.